OttoSegersven/ottosegersven.github.io/_pages/projects.md

 ---

-Currently, I'm working on securing funding for a number of research projects.
-These initiatives include:
+Currently, I'm working on securing funding for a number of research projects:

 1. What Sets Us Apart?
 Identifying AI Enhanced Expertise in Human-Machine Interaction
 2. Emplacing Global Environmental Change
-3.
+3. The Making and Maintenance of 'Finland-Swedes': A Computational Analysis of Swedish-speaking Newspapers in Finland 1910 - the present

 ---